cmcmacken/getdiskusage/README.md

 ## Installation

 1. Install Python 3.6+ in your $PATH
-2. Requires GNU version of `du`,
+2. Requires GNU version of `du`
     1. On Mac OSX this can be installed as `gdu` via the homebrew `coreutils` package
 2. Clone repository or download getdiskusage.py [here](https://raw.githubusercontent.com/cmcmacken/getdiskusage/master/getdiskusage.py)
 3. Ensure `getdiskusage.py` is executable by executing the following command `chmod +x getdiskusage.py`
 4. Run via `getdiskusage.py` or `python3 getdiskusage.py`

 ## Usage information